 Overview

 Sylaba Translations partnered with a peak cancer organisation in Australia to support the translation of health information for migrant and refugee communities.
-The project focused on adapting cancer prevention fact sheets into nine languages to improve clarity and cultural relevance across diverse audiences.
-The aim was to share accurate information while respecting cultural beliefs and supporting informed decision-making.
+The project focused on adapting cancer prevention fact sheets into nine languages to improve clarity and cultural relevance.
+The aim was to share accurate information, while respecting cultural beliefs and supporting informed decision-making.

 Challenge

-Health information can lose meaning or impact when cultural context is overlooked.
-During early scoping, it became clear that certain cancer-related concepts carried strong cultural sensitivities within different communities.
-Without careful adaptation, there was a risk that the translated materials could confuse readers or reinforce existing misconceptions.
+Health information can lose impact when cultural context is overlooked.
+Early planning showed that some cancer topics carried strong sensitivities in different communities.
+Without careful adaptation, there was a risk that the translated materials could confuse readers or reinforce common myths.

 Solution